 I would like to thank particularly Akira Suehiro and other participants of the ADBI governance study group including Tetsuji Okazaki, Yukiko Fukagawa, Midori Kizaki, Yuri Sato, Kazuo Sakakibara and Moto Noguchi.
 Comments from some of my colleagues were also very helpful.
 Joseph Fan, S.Ghon Rhee, Toru Yanagihara, Masaru Yoshitomi and Juzhong Zhuang in particular read earlier drafts and gave detailed comments.
-Karin Hillen provided valuable research assistance throughout.
-Pat C. Baysa, Brian Folk, Ori Oyama and Masae Takase also helped at crucial points.
-All remaining errors are mine.
+Subsequent discussions with Katsuhito Iwai at Tokyo University led to my adopting a much clearer overall approach.
+I have also benefited from my discussions with Prof. Miwa at Tokyo University All remaining errors are my own.

-Summary:
+Abstract:

-The Asian financial crisis which can be characterized as a capital account crisis with the twin features of a financial crisis, i.e. currency crisis (international) and banking crisis (domestic), has highlighted the weaknesses of the domestic banking system and hence corporate governance.
-This paper develops the idea of a family based corporate governance system (FBS) and contrasts this with the bank-led system (BLS) and equity market based system (EMS).
+This paper develops a critique of the standard principal-agent approach to corporate governance by developing the idea of a family based corporate governance system (FBS).
+FBS is contrasted with the bank-led system (BLS) and equity market based system (EMS).
 Both BLS and EMS are closely associated with the dominant mode of corporate finance by banks and equity markets respectively.
 In the case of FBS, the financing can come from three different sources.
 Initially, family business is financed largely by internal funds.
 As the enterprise grows over time, the role of banks and outside equity becomes more prominent.
 However, the key difference between FBS as a governance system and BLS and EMS lies in the fact that neither the banks nor the equity markets ultimately control the family business groups.
 The control resides with the family groups in the final analysis.
-This may not be without economic rationale, but ultimately FBS can run into trouble as well.
-The paper tries to analyze the FBS type of governance by considering five essential aspects: 1) the extent of family controlled corporations in East Asia; 2) the dominant modes of financing; 3) the key information asymmetries and agency conflicts; 4) problems of monitoring family businesses; 5) investment and capital accumulation.